 The first requirement of a riot is a mob.
 According to LeBon, the mob is a disorderly crowd controlled by the subconscious.
 Intelligence retreats to a corner of the mind, and such factors as suggestibility, impulsiveness, and emotionality take over.

 Here are some of the reason why riots take place:

 Mob Formation.
 Mob’s disorder may cross the line to violence and riot.
-Like the common brawl in soccer or any sport event, music festivals and so forth.
+Like the common brawl in soccer or any sporting event, music festivals and so forth.

 Inability to affect those in authority.
-The mob resort to violence when those who represents the government or the authority failed to communicate with the their grievances.
+The mob resort to violence when those who represent the government or the authority failed to communicate with their grievances.

 Lack of contentment with conditions.
 For instance, students riot because the college demands a higher tuition fee or the college didn’t meet the needs of the students.

 Repressive authority.
-If police force uses direct force to disperse a mob , a riot may ensue.
+If the police force uses direct force to disperse a mob, a riot may ensue.